oracle-livelabs/converged/obaas/check-processing/check-processing.md

 ## Task 2: Update the Account service to add the Journal

-Starting with the account service that you built in the previous lab, you will the the JPA model and repository for the journal and some new endpoints. **List the endpoints and why they are needed - Andy Comment**
+Starting with the account service that you built in the previous lab, you will the the JPA model and repository for the journal and some new endpoints.

 1. Create the Journal model